Irish economy to remain strong, predicts think tank

 The analysis illustrates how the Irish government faces a balancing act in its upcoming budget between spending some of its large budget surplus without stoking inflation.

-The government is forecast to run significant surpluses in coming years as it reaps a corporation tax windfall.
+The government is forecast to run significant surpluses in the coming years as it reaps a corporation tax windfall.

 The ESRI forecasts a surplus of €9.8bn this year and €15.5bn next year.